 - Resident students may appeal/request a review of the outcome of their accommodation request based on (a) procedural error, (b) new information, or (c) failure to comply with related laws, regulations, rules, or policies

-- The Director will investigate and follow up with the student for additional information to inform their decision.
+- The Director will investigate and follow up with the student for additional information as needed to inform their decision.

 SECTION V - CAMPUS ACCESS FOR SERVICE ANIMALS AND ESAs